riot-ci/RIOT/doc/doxygen/src/creating-modules.md

 ### Pitfalls ###

-The `MODULE` name should be uniq or build will break as modules overwrite the same output file.
+The `MODULE` name should be unique or build breaks as modules overwrite the same output file.

 This problem happened in the past for:

  * Packages root directory (libfixmath/u8g2)
  * boards/cpu/periph and their common boards/cpu/periph

-Note: even if all boards and cpus implement the `board` and `cpu` modules only
+Note: even if all boards and cpus implement the `board` and `cpu` modules, only
       one is used in an application so there is no conflict.